Pharmaceutical Serialization and Brand Management

 In the current case of the medicine package made in India for the European brand, the brand owner did not have any beforehand expectation of Indian serialization appearing on their subcontracted products.
 Otherwise, they should have arranged for a GTIN code of their own, not let the subcontractor use its code.
 Another question is if the local governmental medicines agency has approved the medicine package with the Indian serialization codes.

 Now that the pharmaceutical brand knows about the situation, it is a question of cost/benefit analysis if the package should be modified.
 As the European pharmaceutical serialization and track & trace system becomes operational, the product can be marked with the European serialization codes, thus with a GTIN of the brand owner.

-If you do not carefully oversee your contract manufacturing and your whole supply chain, you may run into situation where your brand is compromised – even if the product itself is of good quality.
+If you do not carefully oversee your contract manufacturing and your whole supply chain, you may run into a situation where your brand is compromised – even if the product itself is of good quality.

-Servicepoint Ltd in Finland provides serialization and other types of automation to pharmaceutical industry as well as other industries in North-Eastern Europe
+Servicepoint Ltd in Finland provides serialization and other types of automation to the pharmaceutical industry as well as other industries in North-Eastern Europe

 +358 44 7868 215